rust-lang/book/src/ch17-04-streams.md

 </Listing>

-Of course, this isn’t very interesting.
-We could do that with normal iterators and without any async at all.
-So let’s look at some of the other things we can do which are unique to streams.
+Of course, this isn’t very interesting, since we could do the same with normal iterators and without any async at all.
+Let’s look at what we can do that _is_ unique to streams.

 ### Composing Streams